EmmaRubiH/portfolio1-carpenter/README.md

   * From the source section drop-down menu, select the Master Branch
   * Once the master branch has been selected, the page provide the link to the completed website.

-  The live link can be found here -
+  The live link can be found here - [Carpenter page](https://emmarubih.github.io/portfolio1-carpenter/)